What is cataract?

 What are the types cataract treatments available and are they safe?

-If you have severe cataract, advanced cataract surgery should be considered to help you regain your vision.
+If you have severe cataract, cataract surgery should be considered to help you regain your vision.

 The procedure involves the removal of the clouded natural lens and replacing it with an artificial one known as an intraocular lens (IOL) to restore vision.
 At Atlas Eye Specialist Centre, we perform the following 2 cataract surgery procedures:

-- Micro-incision phacoemulsification surgery – Micro-incision phacoemulsification is the current standard of cataract removal.
-It uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
+- Micro-incision phacoemulsification surgery – Micro-incision phacoemulsification uses ultrasound energy to liquify the cataract enabling the emulsified cataract to be removed through a small wound.
 With incision sizes of between 2 and 3mm in width, stitches are usually not required as the wounds are self-sealing, allowing for greater comfort and improved speed of recovery.

 - Laser-assisted cataract surgery – The procedure uses laser energy to automate some of the more difficult steps of the surgery.
-It promises reduced ultrasound power utilisation, improved wound construction, greater predictability in lens positioning and advantages in some forms of complex cataract surgery.
+It aims to reduce ultrasound power utilisation, to improve wound construction, to provide greater predictability in lens positioning and advantages in some forms of complex cataract surgery in Singapore.

 Cataract surgery usually takes 15 to 30 minutes per eye.
-It is considered as one of the safest and most successful surgical procedures.
 Most patients can return to work 1 week after the procedure.

 Type of intraocular lens (IOL)